French frigate Sensible (1787)

 Sensible was a 32-gun of the French Navy.
-The Royal Navy captured her in 1798 off Malta and took into service as HMS Sensible.
+The Royal Navy captured her at the action of 27 June 1798 off French-occupied Malta and took into service as HMS Sensible.
 She was lost in a grounding off Ceylon in 1802.

 French Navy service

 From November 1789, she served at Martinique under captaine de vaisseau Durand de Braye (or Durand d'Ubraye).
 In September 1790, she ferried Joséphine de Beauharnais and her daughter Hortense from Martinique to Toulon.

 In 1792, she took part in operations against Sardinia.
 In 1793, she was equipped as a bomb ship.

 On 9 December 1795, Sensible was part of Gantaume's squadron.
 Sensible, along with the corvettes and Rossignol, captured the 28-gun in the neutral port of Smyrna.
 The French warships entered the harbour in disregard of its neutrality and forced Nemesis to surrender.
 Murray Maxwell (then a midshipman) was taken prisoner on this occasion.

 Under lieutenant de vaisseau (later capitaine de frégate) Escoffier, in March–April 1795 Sensible crossed the Aegean Sea, stopping at Tunis and Valletta on her way to Toulon.
-The next year she came under the command of capitaine de frégate Guillaume-François-Joseph Bourdé.
+The next year she came under the command of Frigate Captain Guillaume-François-Joseph Bourdé.
 He sailed Sensible from Toulon to Trieste via Corfu.
 She then cruised the Adriatic before returning to Corfu.

 Sensible was subsequently armed en flûte and used as a transport in the Mediterranean.
-In an action on 27 June 1798, the 38-gun captured her.
+In the action of 27 June 1798, the 38-gun captured her.
 Sensible lost 25 men killed and 55 wounded.
 Seahorse had two men killed and 16 men wounded; the British report is that Sensible lost 18 men killed and 35 wounded, including Bourdé.
 Captain Edward James Foote of Seahorse further reported that Sensible had recently received copper sheathing and fastening, and a thorough repair at Toulon two months previously.
 At the time of her capture Sensible was carrying General of Division Baraguey D'Hilliers, with his entourage.
 They were going to Toulon with a report on the capture of Malta.

 The British took her into service as HMS Sensible.
-The French Navy suspended Captain Bourdé on 31 July on suspicion of not having resisted adequately, and court-martialed him on 20 May 1799 for the loss of his ship.
+The French Navy suspended Bourdé on 31 July on suspicion of not having resisted adequately, and court-martialed him on 20 May 1799 for the loss of his ship.
 He was acquitted, and reinstated on 21 August.